blackcandy-org/blackcandy/README.md

 ## Screenshot
 ![screenshot](images/screenshot.png)

+## Demo

+Try the [demo](http://178.62.101.174/) (email: foo@bar.com, password: foobar)

+List for all music on the demo:

+- Kurt Vile - Live at WFMU on Talk's Cheap 8/11/2008 (licensed under a [Attribution-NonCommercial-ShareAlike 3.0 International License](https://creativecommons.org/licenses/by-nc-sa/3.0/))
+- Steve Gunn - Live at WFMU's Monty Hall: Oct 18, 2015 (licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/))

+If like their music, you can buy their albums to support them.

 ## Getting started

 Black candy use docker for simplify deployment, development and test process.
 So you should install docker and docker-compose first.